Willyb15/Data-Science-Python/Week4/day7_intro_to_classes/classes_lecture.md

 ##### Defining other methods

-Defining other methods is going to work exactly like defining the `__init__()` method.
+Defining other methods is going to work exactly like defining the `__init__()` method (except we won't begin or end their names with double underscores, **unless** they are magic methods, which we'll get to).
 The only difference is in how we access those methods from outside of our object.
 Whereas the `__init__()` method is called by default when we instantiate an object, we are going to have to explicitly call other methods (that aren't **magic methods**) after the instantiation of the object via dot notation.
 Let's take a look at defining another method within `OurClass()`.

 ```python
 In [1]: class OurClass():